superfly/docs/laravel/advanced-guides/multiple-applications.html.md

 objective: At some point a Laravel application will need to run additional services, perhaps Redis for a cache or session storage.
 Learn how to manage multiple applications from one Laravel project to keep your monolith a monolith.
 ---

-This guide discusses how to manage multiple Fly applications within a Laravel projects.
+This guide discusses how to manage multiple Fly applications within a Laravel project.
 This is useful for Laravel projects that need to run other services, like running a Redis service for queues, cache, and session storage.

 ## What is a Fly application?